 Even though I went to technical school first, I only learned about Tech Packs when I got my first job, as a Product Development Assistant.

-This was back in São Paulo, Brazil, and all our manufacturers were local sewing workshops or independent seamstresses with a sewing machine in their backyard.
+This was back in São Paulo, Brazil, and all our manufacturers were local sewing workshops or independent seamstresses.

 They'd come to us, we'd have a chat about the design we wanted to make; give them the fabric, buttons and labels; sometimes lend them one of our pieces to copy; and they'd return in 2-3 weeks with a prototype.

-Because in their heads, Tech Packs are almost magic: you pay $50 to someone on the internet to make something on their computer; skip years of training in Design, Textile Technology, pattern cutting and sewing; send a PDF to China and BAM!
+In their heads, Tech Packs were almost magic: you pay $30 to someone on the internet, get a PDF to send to China and BAM!
 Garment!

-And how would they not think that?
-Most people are wilfully ignorant about the insane environmental impacts and disgusting working conditions of garment workers in the countries where big brands outsource production to keep costs as low as possible.
+(and who even cares about the insane environmental impacts and disgusting working conditions of garment workers in the countries where big brands outsource production to keep costs as low as possible)

 The closest thing to a Tech Pack I've got